 One approach may be to tell a story about how your research area has developed over time.
 You need to be careful here that you don’t just describe the different papers published in chronological order but that you discuss how different studies have motivated subsequent studies, how the knowledge has developed over time in your field, concluding with what is currently known, and what is currently not understood.

 Alternatively, you may find from reading your papers that common themes emerge and it may be easier to develop your review around these, i.e. a thematic review.
 For example, if you are writing up about bridge design, you may structure the review around the themes of regulation, analysis, and sustainability.

 As another approach, you might want to talk about the different research methodologies that have been used.
 You could then compare and contrast the results and ultimate conclusions that have been drawn from each.

-The key thing to think about as you write your main body of text is to summarise the key takeaway messages from each paper and how they come together to give one or more conclusions.
+The important thing to think about as you write your main body of text is to summarise the key takeaway messages from each research paper and how they come together to give one or more conclusions.
 Don’t just stop at summarising the papers though, instead continue on to give your analysis and your opinion on how these previous publications fit into the wider research field and where they have an impact.
 Emphasise the strengths of the studies you have evaluated also be clear on the limitations of previous work how these may have influenced the results and conclusions of the studies.

 In your concluding paragraphs focus your discussion on how your critical evaluation of literature has helped you identify unanswered research questions and how you plan to address these in your PhD project.
 State the research problem you’re going to address and end with the overarching aim and key objectives of your work.